-There is a crushed stone parking lot which can accommodate about 8 cars.
+There is a large asphalt parking lot which can accommodate about two-dozen cars.

 Bring a camera or phone for shots from the overlooks.
 Exercise caution, and restrain small children, at all the overlooks.
 There are no safety barriers, and venturing carelessly too far out on the overlook stones could risk a long fall.